Nil-Andreu/leads-manager/README.md

 b.
 Leads come down from the reducer to the component as a prop

 So we need to get the state, and then be able to call the get lead method.
 This is done inside of mapState of Leads.js.

+Inside of Lead.js we have the explanatino of how it is working.